panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 If your answer is different than the above, or you made a guess without knowing what happens under the hood, then you need to grasp the _Temporal Dead Zone_ (TDZ).

 TDZ manages the availability of `let`, `const`, and `class` statements.
-It is essential to how variables work in JavaScript.
+It is important to how variables work in JavaScript.

 ## 1. What is _Temporal Dead Zone_